jrsawvel/Wren/docs/wren-installation.md

 * sudo perl -MCPAN -e 'install HTML::Template'
 * sudo perl -MCPAN -e 'install Crypt::SSLeay'
 * sudo perl -MCPAN -e 'install WWW::Mailgun'
-* JSON::PP - maybe no need to install. from the perldoc: JSON::PP had been included in JSON distribution (CPAN module).
+* JSON::PP - may not need to install. from the perldoc: JSON::PP had been included in JSON distribution (CPAN module).
 It was a perl core module in Perl 5.14.

 On my Digital Ocean droplet, I'm using perl 5, version 14, subversion 2 (v5.14.2), 2011.
 But I'm fairly certain that I needed to install JSON:PP or include the pure perl files for this module in my programs' lib tree.